 Within your learner portal you will be able select your PPD records.

 Firstly choose the objective followed by the competency; there is a maximum of 250 characters to describe the activity giving specific examples.
 Log the date and the learning outcome which shows evidence of the knowledge obtained.
 You may also record the number of learning hours.

 The IFoA will undertake an audit of all the recorded PPD activity to ensure quality and standards are being upheld.
 Your record maybe selected as part of the audit; please make sure you keep all supporting evidence in the event this is requested.

-We strongly advise that you discuss the activities you record with your line manager or supervisor.
+You are required to discuss the activities you record with your line manager or supervisor.
 If you are selected for the audit process the IFoA may contact them for confirmation the PPD record you provided is accurate and correct.

-You have a right to appeal against a rejection decision if you believe that you have met the minimum requirements for successful completion of your PPD.
+You have a right to appeal against a rejection decision or compliance aspect if you believe that you have met the minimum requirements for successful completion of your PPD.
 You must submit your appeal within 40 days of receipt of final outcome.

 The introduction of PPD mean that we will no longer be accrediting employers.
 The employers concerned have been informed and we are working through the transition with them.
 All new employees of accredited employers from September 2017 will have to complete PPD.

 Education Services Team